• Resources

 Record Keeping for Future Reference

 The GRN is an official record and document that can be used in the future for audit purposes and for inventory management of the product.
-In case of any disputes or discrepancies in delivery, the business can always refer to the goods received note form.
+In case of any disputes or discrepancies in delivery, the business can always refer to the goods receipt note form.

 Three-Way Matching